Aetherinox/obi-sync-docs/README.md

 <br /><br /><br />

 ### Docker-Compose (Option 1)
+If using this option, you must decide which setup you would like to use.
+<br /><br />
+You can either create a single `docker-compose.yml` file and keep all settings inside that one file, OR you can use the two file method which requires you to create a `docker-compose.yml` file, and an `.env` environment variable file.

+Using the method with the `.env` environment variable file is slightly more secure in regards to your `SIGNUP_KEY` being exposed to logs.

+If you are not concerned about the security, you can use the `DOCKER-COMPOSE.YML ONLY` option below.
+If you do want the extra security, skip below to `DOCKER-COMPOSE.YML + .ENV`

+<br /><br />

 ##### DOCKER-COMPOSE.YML ONLY
 To use `docker-compose` only for obi-sync, create a new `docker-compose.yml` with the following code inside:
 ```yml